Timeline: The Voting Rights Act (VRA)

 - 2021 – Brnovich v.
 DNC: Court narrowed standards for Section 2 cases.

-- 2025 – Louisiana Redistricting: Supreme Court reviewing whether race-conscious redistricting violates Constitution under current VRA interpretation.
+- 2025 – Louisiana Redistricting: Supreme Court reviewing whether race-conscious redistricting violates the Constitution under the current VRA interpretation.

 State Responses & Today